Updated: Oct 6, 2022

-While the basic corporate operational and infrastructure challenges going into the New NOW may crowd meeting agendas for some time to come, such focus and priorities are essential, but there’s more to it than that.
+While the basic corporate operational and infrastructure challenges coming out of the pandemic may crowd meeting agendas for some time to come, such focus and priorities are essential, but there’s more to it than that.

-Companies everywhere must still address the issues that have plagued profitability and shareholder value for years—and will continue to do so in the New NOW:
+Companies everywhere must still address the issues that have plagued profitability and shareholder value for years—and will continue to do so:

 There’s more to it because you still must retain your high-performing employees